aerogear/OpenVolunteerPlatform/docs/referencegs.md

 ## Client side application

 Client side application is dedicated to volunteers.
-Reference application gives volunteers 2 types of the actions:
+Reference application affords volunteers 2 types of actions:

-- Delivery of the goods
+- Delivery of goods
-- Phone call to talk with people in need
+- Phone calls to speak with people in need

 ![app](https://openvolunteer.org/img/app.png)

 ## Admin application

-Admin application is dedicated to management of the volounteers and recipients.
+Admin application is dedicated to the management of the volounteers and recipients.
-It provides insights, reports and ability to manage volunteers and delivery of the goods
+It provides insights, reports, and the ability to manage volunteers and the delivery goods.

 ![app](https://openvolunteer.org/img/admin.png)